alexpacheco/lurc/slurm.md

 ## How to run jobs

-* All compute intensive jobs are batch scheduled
+* All compute intensive jobs are scheduled
 * Write a script to submit jobs to a scheduler
   - need to have some background in shell scripting (bash/tcsh)
 * Need to specify